-Our next landscape photography courses will be taking place on these dates:
+Our next landscape photography courses in the Derbyshire Peak District will be taking place on the following dates:

 - composition for picture impact

-- creative use of lens apertures and shutter speeds for picture impact
+- creative use of lens apertures, shutter speeds and focal length

-- how to get the correct colour balance in your photos
+- how to get the colours looking the way you want them in your photos

-As these are the next level of course above our beginners courses, it is assumed that you are already familiar with the basics of photography and how to use your camera in modes other than “all-automatic” mode.
-If you are not confident about how to set correct exposure, read histograms, and set the focus point, please see here for details of our beginners’ digital photography courses which would probably be more suitable for you.
+As these are all intermediate level rather than beginners’ level courses, it is important that you are already familiar with the basics of photography and how to use your camera in other than the “all-automatic” and scene modes.
+If you are not confident about how to set correct exposure, use exposure compensation, read histograms, and set the exact point of focus, please see here for details of our beginners’ digital photography courses where we teach those skills.

 If these course dates are not convenient for you, why not consider some one to one photography training which can be arranged at a place and time that best suits you?